-- Language frames/sentence starters: Students are provided with questions they can ask each other or ways they can begin their sentences in a discussion.
-Providing this language helps students get started in expressing their ideas, yet leaves cognitive work for them to do as they complete the language frame. - Argumentation: The emphasis of argumentation is on meaning-making, hearing and understanding the contributions of others, and communicating ideas to build understanding.
-Argumentation provides rich science language learning opportunities when students are required to obtain, evaluate, and communicate information to refine their ideas and reach conclusions. - Modeling active reading: Students are provided with examples of the types of annotations that they are expected to make during active reading.
+Language frames/sentence starters Students are provided with questions they can ask each other or ways they can begin their sentences in a discussion.
+Providing this language helps students get started in expressing their ideas, yet leaves cognitive work for them to do as they complete the language frame.
+Argumentation The emphasis of argumentation is on meaning-making, hearing and understanding the contributions of others, and communicating ideas to build understanding.
+Argumentation provides rich science language learning opportunities when students are required to obtain, evaluate, and communicate information to refine their ideas and reach conclusions.
+Modeling active reading Students are provided with examples of the types of annotations that they are expected to make during active reading.
 These come from fellow students and/or are demonstrated by the teacher using a think-aloud.
-Both help students understand the nature of the task of annotation and provide models of the type of language that they should use to make comments about and ask questions of the text. - Word relationships: Students demonstrate how different vocabulary terms relate to one another, allowing English learners to understand the relationships between specific vocabulary and content.
+Word relationships Students demonstrate how different vocabulary terms relate to one another, allowing English learners to understand the relationships between specific vocabulary and content.